Your assets give your community its identity, makes it stand out and helps create a sense of belonging for your community.

 Your community icon will often appear to members among many other icons.
 For this reason, it’s important to make it something unique and easily recognisable.
 Here are a couple of quick icon creation tips:

-- Try to avoid adding words to your icon – it can be almost impossible to read whole words when they’re shown on a small screen (like a phone).
+- Try to avoid adding words to your icon – unless they are very bold, it can be almost impossible to read whole words when they’re shown on a small screen (like a phone)

 For more tips on how to create your community’s icon, check out these articles: